RISCV-on-Microsemi-FPGA/FreeRTOS/FreeRTOS_on_Spike/README.md

 # FreeRTOS
 FreeRTOS for RISC-V(32 and 64-bit)

-and typical demo test which includes queues, semaphores, mutexes and about a dozen concurrent tasks running concurrently.
+FreeRTOS is tested on Spike with several builds including single-task, multi-task and typical demo test which includes queues, semaphores, mutexes and about a dozen concurrent tasks running concurrently.